Kristinita/SashaSublime/README.md

 To all parameters in the `SashaSublime.sublime-theme` file and almost to all parameters in the `SashaSublime.tmTheme` file comments in Russian are left.
 You can quickly see which color corresponds to which element.
 Comments in the `Preferences.sublime-settings` file aren't present because they are [removed](https://forum.sublimetext.com/t/bug-comments-deleted-in-preferences-user/7064/6?u=sasha_chernykh) at change of settings.
 About all parameters containing in this file it is [possible to read](http://www.sublimetext.ru/documentation/preferences/list) on the Russian site Sublime Text 3.

 After the Sublime Text 3 updatings settings of the color theme can get off.
 Please, if you found out that colors became not such as before, [report to me](https://github.com/Kristinita/SashaSublime/issues/new) about it.
-Unfortunately, i always used only Windows, and i can't check operability of a subject on other operating systems.

 If the icon for your markup language or a programming language is absent in SashaSublime, you can add it independently, having carried out the [these instructions](http://ru.stackoverflow.com/a/544861/199934) or to ask me.